Looking for a contractor to build on our site in Salt Lake City

 A thirty-unit, one-bedroom rental community near downtown Salt Lake City is planned.
 VillaNueva is a living laboratory in deep ecology, with roots in the cohousing, sustainability, minimalist, and tiny house movements.
 Plans for occupancy Summer 2018 are delayed as negotiations for a contractor continue.

 Architects: Cargo Architecture, Quebec City, Quebec, Canada

 Nichols Naylor Architects, Salt Lake City, Utah, USA

-VillaNueva is a transit oriented community located at the Salt Lake City Jackson/Euclid light rail station area, between the airport and downtown.
+VillaNueva will be a transit oriented community located at the Salt Lake City Jackson/Euclid light rail station area, between the airport and downtown.
 The North Temple commuter rail station, serving the north and south Wasatch Front, is 1/2 miles away.
 Bike, walk, or take transit to most downtown destinations in under a half hour, on level terrain.

 VillaNueva capitalizes on the already vibrant street scene of this west valley neighborhood.

 Open-air community patios link units per floor to the stairwells, encouraging social interaction and community gardening.
 Four skydeck patios are planned: possibly a hot tub, barbecue, ping pong, and lounge floor.

 Interiors are planned for maximum efficiency in these 420-square-foot units.
 The kitchens feature a 2-burner stove, full wall oven, European counter-depth refrigerator, full pantry, and additional cabinet space.
 Views to the community skybridge can be open for interaction, or blocked by window shades.

 Pocket doors create three separate spaces: an entry kitchen/living room, a middle bathroom/dressing room with 80 linear feet of closet space and a washer/dryer, and a private bedroom.